mfractor/mfractor.github.io/docs/installation-and-setup.md

 ## Updating MFractor

-When MFractor installs into Visual Studio Mac, it'll register itself into Visual Studio Macs addin updater.
+When MFractor installs into Visual Studio Mac, it'll register itself into Visual Studio Macs extension updater.

 This means that Visual Studio Mac will automatically prompt you that an update is available.